TheXu/USI_social_impact/README.md

 NYC ZIPCODE SHAPEFILES: public, but saved in repo in /raw_data on CUSP server

+NYC TRACT SHAPEFILES: public, but saved in repo in /raw_data on CUSP server

 PAD (used to assign zip codes to BIN): retreived from NYC.gov/CityPLanning but saved in /raw_data on CUSP server

 ACS: saved in /raw_data on CUSP server